-NSG 488 - Registered Nurse First Assistant Theory and Practice
+NSG 488 - Registered Nurse First Assistant Theory, Practice, and Clinical Practicum

 - Students must meet all pre-admission requirements for RNFA education as outlined by AORN (available upon request)